-If you are returning from Nahargarh Fort using the cobbled pedestrian ramp, do make sure that you are carrying a torch and have a company.
-It is best to leave a bit early from Nahargarh Fort in daylight.
-If you prefer to stay till late, I will suggest you to pre-hire a cab/ tuk-tuk/ auto-rickshaw for the return trip.
-Although, the police are present at Nahargarh Fort drink and drive is rampant.
+If you are returning from Nahargarh Fort using the cobbled pedestrian ramp, do make sure that you are carrying a flashlight.
+Although the walkway is safe it is best to avoid walking alone; having a company to walk along is safer.
+It is best to leave a bit early from Nahargarh Fort in the daylight.
+If you prefer to stay till late, I suggest you pre-hire a cab/ tuk-tuk/ auto-rickshaw for your return trip.
+Drink and drive cases are commonly reported on the Nahargarh Fort road.
 Speeding bikes and cars is another menace.
 Accidents on Nahargarh road are rampant.
-Here is one such picture shared by a local newspaper.
-(Picture credit – epatrika.com)

-There are mixed reviews of Nahargarh Fort restaurant Once Upon A Time.
-It is an upmarket restaurant.
+I have heard mixed reviews of Nahargarh Fort restaurant Once Upon A Time.
+It’s an upmarket restaurant.

-Instagram is full of pictures with people walking on the ramparts of Nahargarh Fort.
-Please note that it is not safe to do so.
-The construction of rampart is old and it damaged in some sections.
-For your safety it is important not to climb or walk over it; losing balance means a free fall of a few hundred feet!
-A few comments & likes on Instgram is not worth the pain!
+Instagram and blogs are full of pictures with travelers walking/sitting on the ramparts of Nahargarh Fort.
+It certainly not safe to do so.
+Being an old construction, the ramparts are damaged in some sections which haven’t been repaired in a long time.
+There have been cases of tourists falling off leading to death.
+For your safety, it is important not to climb or walk over ramparts.
+A few comments & likes on Instagram is not worth the risk!